liamross/developmental/content/blog/passing-react-children/index.md

 In the above example, the `Label` component is providing the `id` for consumption by any children, no matter how deeply nested they are.
-While this pattern could be overkill when `Input` is a direct child of `Label` (just use clone!), it is yet another way to provide values from inside the parent.
+While this pattern could be overkill when `Input` is a direct child of `Label` (just use clone), it is yet another way to provide values from inside the parent.

 That pretty much covers the primary ways to pass in children.
-Each one serves a purpose, and together they will allow you to build sophisticated React applications!
+Each one serves a purpose, and together they will allow you to build sophisticated React applications.